Bira/octopus-carnival/_drafts/dfrpg-adventurers-barbarian.md

 - Stuff that makes them even better at outdoor survival.
-Of note is further increasing Outdoorsman up to the maximum level of 6, letting them improve survival skills as if they had IQ 18, Per 20, or DX 21.
-Improving this talent during character advancement is always a better deal than improving the individual skills.
+Of note is further increasing Outdoorsman up to the maximum level of 6, letting them improve survival skills as if they had IQ 16, Per 18, or DX 19.
+Improving this talent during is always a better deal in terms of points than improving the individual skills.

 ## Disadvantages